Containerized shell sessions with Shell-Cell

 By taking great architectural ideas from different tools which I’ve been using through my professional career, I came up with a simple concept.

-What if you could describe your entire development environment in a single YAML file, and with one command — just drop into a fully isolated shell session inside a container?
+What if you could describe your entire development environment in a single CUE file, and with one command — just drop into a fully isolated shell session inside a container?

 Just write a blueprint, run scell, and you are in.

 That’s exactly what Shell-Cell does.
-It is a lightweight CLI tool that reads a scell.yml blueprint, compiles it into an image, and launches a persistent container — a shell server.
-You can then attach one or multiple interactive shell sessions to it, and your environment and its state just stays there, warm and ready.
+It is a lightweight CLI tool that reads a scell.cue blueprint, compiles it into an image, and launches a persistent container — a shell server.
+You can then attach one or multiple interactive shell sessions to it, and your environment and its state just stays there,

 The blueprint

-Everything starts with the scell.yml file.
-That’s your blueprint.
+Everything starts with the scell.cue file.
+That’s your blueprint, written in the CUE language.
 It defines what your environment looks like and how it should behave.

 Here is the most minimal example to get you going: